 Although these summaries provide insight into an executive's accumulated compensation, it is the Committee's view that neither the historical data nor any perceived wealth accumulation justifies a change in either the Committee's current compensation philosophy or the elements of compensation employed.
 It is the Committee's belief that an executive's accumulated compensation is the result of his or her achievement of a series of objectives over time.
-Furthermore, it is the Company's view that the effect of such accumulated compensation is not sufficient to call into question the Committee's objective of compensating individuals based on their individual importance to the Company in achieving strategic objectives.
+Furthermore, it is the Committee's objective of compensating individuals based on their individual importance to the Company in achieving strategic objectives.
 The Committee views "realizable" future compensation as having been earned by the employee based on past employment and performance.
 As a result, such "realizable" future compensation has generally had little, if any, bearing on the amount or timing of new compensation approved or awarded.
 The Committee does not believe that the compensation paid to its executives, including the NEOs, or any individual element of that compensation, is lavish or extraordinary.